jkn1321/test-automation-foundations-728391-jkn1321/README.md

 1. Run `npm install` to get started and install all dependencies.
 1. Open up the project in codespaces
-1. View `package.jsonn` to see the scripts available to run in this project.
+1. View `package.json` to see the scripts available to run in this project.
 Scripts include: **npm start**

 ## Instructor

 Instructor name